Argentinian football legend Diego Maradona dies at 60

 He left before the end of the first half, which had raised questions about his health.

+Also Read: Hand of God: The legendary goal of Maradona in 1986

-Before his birthday, Maradona had been isolating at home after coming into contact with a person who showed systems of COVID-19.
+Before his birthday, Maradona had been isolating at home after coming into contact with a person who showed symptoms of COVID-19.

 Along with Brazil's Pele, Maradona was known as one of the greatest footballers of all time.